privacytrustlab/ml_privacy_meter/README.md

 ## Contact / Feedback

-Please feel free to join our [Slack Channel](https://join.slack.com/t/privacy-meter/shared_invite/zt-1oge6ovjq-SS4UZnBVB115Tx8Nn3TVhA) to provide your feedbacks and your thoughts on the project!
+Please feel free to join our [Slack Channel](https://join.slack.com/t/privacy-meter/shared_invite/zt-1oge6ovjq-SS4UZnBVB115Tx8Nn3TVhA) to provide your feedback and your thoughts on the project!

 ## Citing Privacy Meter